-The recommended dietary allowance (RDA) of B12 for adults is 2.4 micrograms per day.
+The recommended daily allowance of B12 for adults is 2.4 micrograms per day.
 Your primary care physician may recommend a higher dosage if you are pregnant or breastfeeding, or if you are experiencing a vitamin B12 deficiency.
 As always, consult your doctor before changing your vitamin regimen.

 The best way to be sure you’re boosting your B12 intake is through supplementation.
-Supplements can ensure that you know exactly how much you’re taking and will keep you at your regular levels of B12, if not giving you a little extra.
-Consuming foods rich in B12 will increase the amount in your body, too.
+Supplements can ensure that you know exactly how much you’re taking and will keep you at regular levels of B12, if not giving you a little extra.
+Additionally, consuming foods rich in B12 will increase the amount in your body, too.
 Beef, tuna, trout, salmon, milk, and other dairy products are excellent sources of B12.
 For plant-based options, nutritional yeast and fortified plant-based milks, as well as many cereals, contain B12.
 Read the labels to see how much B12 has been added to vegetarian products if you’re trying to increase your B12 intake.
 Adding more of these foods to your diet will help support many aspects of your health.

 If supplementation is the route you choose, make sure you know what to look for.
 Care/of’s B12 supplement includes all three naturally occurring forms of Vitamin B12.
 The active forms of B12 (methylcobalamin, hydroxylcobalamin, and adenosylcobalamin) are “coenzyme” forms of B12, which means they are better utilized by B12-dependent enzymes and reactions within the body.

 In addition to the three active forms of B12, Care/of’s B12 supplement uses a natural soluble fiber and prebiotic, known as acacia.
 Acacia is a natural and nutrient-rich processing aid.
-We formulated our B12 with no unnecessary additives or fillers in mind to keep it as clean and natural as possible.
-Care/of’s B12 supplement is also completely vegan.
+We formulated our B12 with no unnecessary additives or fillers to keep it as clean and natural as possible.
+It is also vegan, gluten-free, and non-GMO.

 B12 juice shots typically come in a pack of tiny bottles.
 Drinking one every day can be an effective way to increase your B12 intake.
 Some may contain liquid B12; others contain seaweed or algae, which both produce B12 as well.
 They may also contain B12 derived from chlorella or spirulina.
-As with energy drinks, it’s important to be mindful of the sugar or artificial sweetener content.
-These drinks tend to rely on sweeteners to make them taste good, which can pose their own potential risks.
+Like energy drinks, it is important to be mindful of the sugar or artificial sweetener content; these drinks tend to rely on sweeteners to make them taste good, which can pose its own risks.
 They may also contain inactive forms of B12 as opposed to active forms.
-Be sure to read the label and ingredients.

 B12 is a vitamin that is vital to our health and the functionality of our bodies.
-Taking a B12 supplement will help us feel more energetic, and it can also support our neurological, bone, and blood health.
-Vitamin B12 supplements are generally safe to use, as the vitamin is water-soluble, and excess amounts will be filtered out by the body.
-Beyond supplements, B12 is abundant in numerous animal-based foods, as well as fortified breakfast cereals.
+Taking a B12 supplement will help support energy levels, as well as support our neurological, bone, and blood health.
+B12 supplements are generally safe to use, as the vitamin is water-soluble, and excess amounts will be filtered out by the body.